GoogleChrome/web.dev/content/fast/serve-responsive-images/codelab-specifying-multiple-slot-widths.md

 ## Try out this demo

+- Click the **Show Live** button to preview the app.

+<web-screenshot type="show-live"></web-screenshot>

-- Reload this demo in different sized browser windows to see the browser load different images and use different layouts at different browser sizes.
+- Reload the app in different sized browser windows to see the browser load different images and use different layouts at different browser sizes.

 ## View the code